 - 12 Slices Center Cut Bacon ham, canadian bacon, or turkey bacon works well too!

-- 3 cups Liquid Egg Substitute I use liquid egg whites or egg beaters
+- 3 cups Liquid Egg Substitute or Liquid Egg Whites

-- Cooking Spray , I use coconut oil or avocado oil spray
+- Cooking Spray coconut oil or avocado oil spray

 - Preheat oven to 350 degrees.
-Spray a 9x13 cooking sheet (with sides) or a casserole dish well with cooking spray.
-Be sure to get the sides.
+Spray a 9×13 cooking sheet (with sides) or a casserole dish well with cooking spray.
+Be sure to get the sides and corners real good!

-- Pour 3 cups of the egg beaters into the pan and salt & pepper.
+- Pour 3 cups of the egg substitute or egg whites into the pan (or dish).

 - When your eggs are done, cut into 12 squares and transfer to a plate to cool faster.

 - Form an assembly line and build sandwiches.
-First the egg, then the bacon, followed by the cheese, and top with the other half of the english muffin.
+First the egg, then the bacon, followed by the 1/2 slice of cheese, and top with the other half of the english muffin.

-- Lay out twelve squares of foil and start wrapping the sandwiches completely.
+- Lay out twelve squares of foil and start wrapping the sandwiches up.

 - Place 6 sandwiches each back into the english muffin bag and tie and repeat with other bag if using.

-- Microwave for 50 seconds or pop them in a 350 degree oven for about 10 minutes.
+- REHEAT INSTRUCTIONS: Microwave for about 50 seconds or pop them in a preheated 350 degree oven for about 15 minutes.